seboshea/OAPmodel/README.md

 # OAPmodel

-Simulate optical array probe response from 2D binary shape, calculate image statistics (diameter, area, greyscale ratios, etc) at different Z (position between arms).
-Only accounts for diffraction and uses angular spectrum theory
+Theoretical shadow images of 2D non-spherical shapes are calculated using a diffraction model based on angular spectrum theory.
+Particle stats (diameter, area fraction, greyscale ratios etc) are output as a function  of Z (position between probe arms)

 References